crosshare-org/crosshare/README.md

 Click "Firestore Database" in the side bar.
 Click "Create database".
 Choose "start in production mode" and any storage location.

-Once the database is created click on the rules tab.
-Replace the default rules with the [firestore rules](app/firestore.rules) for Crosshare.
-Click publish

 #### Download credentials

 Click the little gear icon in the side bar.
 Scroll to the "Your apps" section and click "</>" to create a web app.
 Register an app using whatever name you'd like.
 You don't need to set up hosting.